Developmental Editing + Editorial Letter

-A line-edit may correct many grammatical and typographical issues found in a manuscript, but this is not its main purpose.
-After a line-edit, the author may still choose to make some changes to the underlying components of a story (examples include but are not limited to: changing a character’s role or even cutting a character or combining two into one; changing a setting; or altering some aspects of the world-building, magic systems, or technology).
+A line-edit will correct many grammatical and typographical issues found in a manuscript, but this is not its main purpose.
+After a line-edit, the author may still choose to make some changes to the underlying components of a story (examples include but are not limited to: improving characterization; altering a setting and/or some aspects of the world-building, magic systems, or technology).
 Ultimately it is the author’s decision about which recommended changes by their editor to retain or reject, therefore the end result of a line-edit after the author’s revisions is considered to be at least two-steps shy of being ready to publish and will still need both a copyedit and proofread before it is good to go.
 Each novel-length project I line-edit will be delivered back to you with a complete style guide and word list*. (*See Details and Other Information section below for explanation.)

-Rate: $3.50–$5.50 per page.
-If you would like to combine a developmental edit with a line-edit, the rate increases by $2.00 per page.
+Rate: $4.00–$6.00 per page.
+If you would like to combine a manuscript critique with a line-edit, the rate increases by $1.50 per page.
 Please see below for short story editing options.
 Genres: Speculative fiction, including all science fiction, fantasy, steampunk (or any punk), urban, paranormal, horror, superhero, dystopian, etc. Suspense, thriller, and crime.
 Action-adventure.

 CopyeditingThe final cleaning up of the mechanics of grammar, spelling, punctuation, and syntax occurs during copyediting, including,